preste-ai/Jira2Plane/README.md

 Create an API key in your plane workspace

-Retrieve plane user ids using a dummy project with dummy tasks, each assigned to an individual plane user Retrieve all the jira user names and ids you need to map from the project exports
+Retrieve plane user ids using a dummy project with dummy tasks, each assigned to an individual plane user.

+Retrieve all the jira user names and ids you need to map from the project exports

-either copy this notebook into a Google Colab or :
+Either copy this notebook into a Google Colab or :
 - Install pandas in your python environment
 - Install google.colab and googleapiclient in your python environment